rust-lang/rust-forge/src/rustdoc/index.md

 you're looking for the [rustc-dev-guide](https://rustc-dev-guide.rust-lang.org/rustdoc.html).

 - [Calendar](./calendar.md)
-  - *How do I subscribe to the compiler team's calendar?*
+  - *How do I subscribe to the rustdoc team's calendar?*
 - [Meetings](./meetings.md)
   - *What meetings do the rustdoc team run and how can I attend?*
 - [Membership](./membership.md)